Nugman/satisfactory-server-aws/README.md

 ## Costs

 If you play on the server 2 hours per day, this setup will cost around $13/month on AWS.
-Note that this number **scales by hours played**.
+Note that this amount **scales by hours played**.
 Someone playing 4 hours a day should expect to pay around $26/month, someone playing 2 hours a week should expect to pay around $2-3/month.
-The costs mainly depend on the choice of the EC2 instance type (see [Configuration](#configuration) above).
+The costs mainly depend on the choice of the EC2 instance type and region (see [Configuration](#configuration) above).
+Your mileage may vary, but you can observe the costs on a daily basis using the Cost Management menu in your AWS console.

 Since the server automatically shuts down when not in use, you only pay when the server is up and you (and/or your friends) are actively playing on it.

-If you keep the instance set up, the EBS volume will cost around 5ct/day.
-If you are not playing over a longer period of time, you can tear down the server with `npx cdk destroy`.
+As long as the instance is set up, the EBS volume (virtual harddrive) will be charged ~5ct/day.
+If you are not playing over a longer period of time, you can tear down the environment with `npx cdk destroy`.
 It can be re-deployed anytime.
-All saves and data are stored in an S3 bucket and automatically restored on next deployment.
+All saves and data are stored in a S3 bucket and will be automatically restored on next deployment.

 S3 and Lambda usage costs are free tier eligible.